Ross-Byrne/neuralNetworkMazeGame/README.txt

 EXTRAS
 =====================================================================================================
 Redesign of Maze:
-We redesigned the maze uses ints to decide sprites and
+We redesigned the maze.
+It uses ints to decide sprites etc.

 Combat system:
 Player node uses fuzzy logic to help decide to engage spiders or look for pickups to get stronger or to heal.